 The eligible list established as a result of this examination will be used where appropriate to fill full-time and part-time vacancies as they occur for Deputy Sheriff positions in the Ulster County Sheriff's Department, and for Police Officer positions in the Towns and Villages in Ulster County.
 Vacancies are expected to occur from time to time.

-Graduation from high school or possession of a high school equivalency diploma or comparable diploma.
+MINIMUM QUALIFICATIONS: Graduation from high-school or possession of an equivalency diploma AND EITHER:

 1. United States Citizenship is required at time of appointment.

 2. Possession of a valid New York State Driver's license is required at time of appointment.

 1. Successful completion of Police-related training programs, such as Police training offered by a BOCES or the Municipal Police Training Council (MPTC) course, may count towards meeting the credit requirements above, if the candidate obtains college credits for the courses through a regionally-accredited or New York State recognized college or university.

 2. Candidates may qualify for part-time appointments with two (2) years of full-time permanent competitive class status as a Police Officer or Deputy Sheriff in New York State, or as a member of the New York State Police or New York City Police.

 3. There are various laws, rules and regulations governing appointments to the title of Police Officer in areas such as, but not limited to: age, height, weight, physical fitness, and training.
 To be appointed, candidates must meet all established requirements applicable to specific positions at the time of appointment.